Kelin2025/fixgpt/README.md

 # fixgpt

-Tool that helps you do mass changes across your codebase - create new files, mass update the others, remove them on a certain condition etc.
+Tool that helps you do mass changes across your codebase

+- Create new files
+- Mass refactoring
+- Remove files upon certain conditions
+- Code execution

 ## Watch a demo